valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 	virtual Cost EdgeCost(const baldr::DirectedEdge* edge, const uint32_t density) const = 0;

-This methods get the cost to traverse the specified directed edge.
-Cost includes a path cost (generally time or distance and can include artifical cost penalties to avoid roads/edges with specific attributes).
-The returned cost also includes the actual time (seconds) to traverse the edge.
+This method gets the cost to traverse the specified directed edge.
+Cost includes a path cost along with the actual time (seconds) to traverse the edge.
+Path costs are generally time or distance and can include artifical cost penalties to avoid roads/edges with specific attributes.
+By returning the actual elapsed time in seconds the costing method can be applied to time dependent and schedule based routing (e.g. transit).

 Costing methods also can compute **edge transition costs**, sometimes called turn costs.
 These are costs to applied to go from one edge to another when traversing a node/intersection.
+A fourth costing method can be defined in the costing class to consider the cost to go from one edge to another at an intersection:

 	virtual Cost TransitionCost(const baldr::DirectedEdge* edge, const baldr::NodeInfo* node,
                                 const EdgeLabel& pred) const;